PortSwigger/research-labs/signsaboteur-web-token-signer/README.md

-### SignSaboteur web token signer
+### Vulnerable signed web token lab for SignSaboteur

-That folder contains signed web tokens laboratory.
-It is designed to teach you how to identify, forge and exploit security misconfigurations.
-That lab has two challenges: Flask login page and Express application with cookie-session middleware.
-Each application has two users: admin and test.
-You can login into the test account with credentials test:test.
-Flag is admin user password.
-Password is randomly generated each time the docker container starts.
+This lab has two challenges to help you practise using SignSaboteur.
+The first challenge uses Flask, and the second uses ExpressJS.

+To solve each challenge, log in using `test:test` and obtain the `admin` user's password.

 You will need following tools to get started:
 - [Burp Suite](https://portswigger.net/burp/pro)